 While the static image shows the final conversion rate value, the animation helps visitors visualize how the conversion rate for Instapage users goes up from 0-22%.

 Instapage is the only post-click landing page platform built to work with Google.
 You can easily integrate with Google Ads and Analytics and then pass the data collected to your marketing automation or CRM system.
-Combine that with heat maps and A/B testing, and you have an enhanced post-click experience.
+Combine that with heat maps and A/B testing, and you have an enhanced post-click landing page.
 Plus, we recently announced post-click landing page variation tracking in Google Analytics.

 The variation shows how easy it is to integrate Instapage with Google Ads in just a few clicks: